bwsw/sj-platform/SJDocs/source/SJ_UI_Guide.rst

        Enter a description for the provider here.

 - *Hosts* *
-       Enter a provider host that determines a file locaction.
+       Enter a provider host that determines a file location.
        Add more hosts clicking at the «Add Host» button and entering host names in the appeared lines.

 - *Login*